mrkrosenberg/Project1/README.md

 # Project1

-### Main Title: Click It
+### Main Title: Rick and Morty's ClickBait Adventure

 Project 1 : A two player, vs. style game.
-Can be played by two human players or one player and the computer.
+Can be played by up to 2 human players.
+I wanted my game to be something that would be fun, but also have a theme.
+On top of that, I wanted to do something that would stray from what you would expect from a game.
+After more than a few revisions, I landed on the idea of playing a Rick and Morty themed joke on the lucky person(s) who decided to give this game a try.

 ## Objectives
 Player 1 :